-Tracking employee attendance is important for more than just payroll.
+Tracking employee attendance is important for more than just processing your payroll.
 With the proper employee attendance tracking equipment, business owners can acquire valuable insights into company health.
-Learn what equipment you need to maximize your business’s productivity and how to shop for the right items to track employee attendance at your company.
+Learn about the equipment you need to maximize your business’s productivity and how to shop for the right items to track employee attendance at your company.

 Editor’s note: Looking for a time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 Large enterprises require many additional features to meet a variety of business needs.
 Tasks such as time clocking, payroll and scheduling are too time-consuming for large companies to track manually.
 For extremely large organizations, PTO, sick days, and other job costs would be difficult and too time-consuming to accurately track by hand.